-My First Day Working and Training at UP Fitness
+My First Day Working Out & Training at Ultimate Performance

 The day before a new job, the normal thing would be to go over some last minute research, prepare your outfit, sort travel arrangements and loads of other boring but necessary bits to get you ready for your first day.
 My wonderful and astonishingly youthful looking new boss, Nick Mitchell – Founder of Ultimate Performance and well known Muscle & Fitness Columnist, tells me the day before my first day working as UP’s PR Manager, ‘don’t forget your gym kit’.

 Before we get started, I’ll give you a bit of a background on ‘me’…I had been a competitive gymnast since I was a tiny bean, doing somersaults and stuff, throwing myself across a sprung floor as fast and as complicated as I physically could or ‘falling with style’ as Buzz Lightyear would say.
 The great thing with gymnastics is how physically demanding it can be without really noticing, so you enjoy your ‘exercise’.
 The problem with getting old, snapping your Achilles and not being able to do the sport you love, is finding something that’s motivating and inspiring enough to keep you active.
 So this is where I’m at now – I have no routine, no plans and nothing to get me feeling good about my body again…so I brought my kit.

 To start me off and give me an introduction to how UP Fitness works, I took part in a Group Session which is bunch of 20 sessions over the next 6 weeks, with Personal Trainer Steve.
 Steve’s a big lad, so if I was completely honest, I was scared.
 The group training consists of circuit like sessions focusing on specific areas of your body.
 Today was a ‘total body’ day, so in my eyes, I was about to give my whole body a battering…I was right.